Aging & Health A to Z

 Medication dosages are generally determined by clinical trials done in relatively young, healthy people.
-These dosages may not be appropriate in older adults because changes associated with age can affect how our bodies deal with drugs.
-This in turn can affect how the drug works as well as the appropriate dosage.
-These age-related changes include changes in metabolism and body composition, as well as in the effects of conditions that develop as we age and the medications we take for these conditions.
+These dosages may not be appropriate for older adults, because changes can occur with age that can affect how our bodies deal with drugs.

 Changes in the Body